© 2024 All Rights reserved WUSF

 The organism that causes red tide, was detected in 49 samples along the coast of Southwest Florida.
 But bloom-level concentrations were present in just nine samples.

-A week after the first confirmed reports of red tide came in off the Pinellas County coast, data shows concentrations elsewhere in the greater Tampa Bay region.
+A week after the fall's first confirmed reports of red tide off the Pinellas County coast, data show concentrations elsewhere off the west coast of Florida.

-According to the Florida Fish and Wildlife Conservation Commission report issued Friday afternoon, Karenia brevis, the organism that causes red tide, was detected in 49 samples along the coast of Southwest Florida.
+According to the Florida Fish and Wildlife Conservation Commission report issued Friday afternoon, Karenia brevis, the organism that causes red tide, was detected in 49 samples.

-Lower concentrations were seen in and offshore Hillsborough County and low in Lee County.
+Lower concentrations were seen in and offshore Hillsborough County and Lee County.

 FWC officials say that patches of red tide are shifting daily because of winds and ocean currents.